reece-b4/pets-and-owners-old/README.md

 1. GET: an owner using their id `/owners/:id`
 2. GET: all owners `/owners` (_hint: you will need to use [fs.readdir](https://www.geeksforgeeks.org/node-js-fs-readdir-method/) to read all of the files in the owners folder_)
 3. GET: all pets belonging to an owner `/owners/:id/pets`
-4. GET: all pets `/pets` (this endpoint should accept a query of `is_grumpy` so that users can filter pets by temperament)
+4. GET: all pets `/pets` (this endpoint should accept a query of `temperament` so that users can filter pets by their temperament, e.g. `GET /api/pets?temperament=grumpy`)
 5. GET: a pet using their id `/pet/:id`

 ### Day 2 - PATCH, POST & DELETE endpoints to implement: